Induced graphs of uniform spanning forests: Introduction

-Theorem~\ref{thm:recurrence} and~\ref{thm:linear} leave open the natural questions whether components of $\ol{\WSF(\Z^d)}$ are recurrent or transient for $d=5,6,7$ and what the growth rate of $\eff^{\ol{\cT}_v}\bigl(v,\ray_v(n)\bigr)$ is for $d=5,6,7,8$.
-Although we do not address these problems here, we prove the following resampling property of $\WSF(\Z^d)$ for all dimensions, which has implications for the behavior of random walks on the components of $\WSF(\Z^d)$.
+Theorems~\ref{thm:recurrence} and~\ref{thm:linear} leave open the natural questions whether components of $\ol{\WSF(\Z^d)}$ are recurrent or transient for $d=5,6,7$ and what the growth rate of $\eff^{\ol{\cT}_v}\bigl(v,\ray_v(n)\bigr)$ is for $d=5,6,7,8$.
+Although we do not address those problems here, we prove the following resampling property of $\WSF(\Z^d)$ for all dimensions, which has implications for the behavior of random walks on the components of $\ol{\WSF(\Z^d)}$.

 We will use the following notion.
 Given a graph $G$, let $H$ be a random subgraph of $G$ whose components are infinite graphs.
-We write $\WSF (H)$ as the unconditional law of the random subgraph of $G$ obtained by first sampling $H$ and then sampling a $\WSF$ independently on each component of this instance of $H$.
-We similarly define $\FSF(H)$. \begin{theorem} For all $d\in\N$, $\>\WSF(\ol{\WSFs(\Z^d)})=\WSF(\Z^d)$, that is, the two measures agree. \end{theorem} Theorem~\ref{thm:resample-Z} implies that for each $v\in\Z^d$, $\>\WSF(\ol{\cT_v})$ a.s.\ has a single component for $\cT_v$ as in Theorem~\ref{thm:linear}.
+We write $\WSF (H)$ for the unconditional law of the random subgraph of $G$ obtained by first sampling $H$ and then sampling a WSF independently on each component of this instance of $H$.
+We similarly define $\FSF(H)$. \begin{theorem} For all $d\in\N$, $\>\WSF(\ol{\WSFs(\Z^d)})=\WSF(\Z^d)$, that is, the two measures agree. \end{theorem} Theorem~\ref{thm:resample-Z} implies that for each $v\in\Z^d$, $\>\WSF(\ol{\cT_v})$ a.s.\ has a single component for $\cT_v$ as in Definition~\ref{def:rays}.
 Therefore, two independent simple random walks on $\ol{\cT_v}$ a.s.\ intersect.

-Theorem~\ref{thm:recurrence} and~\ref{thm:linear} are proved in Section~\ref{sec:8D} and~\ref{sec:highD} respectively, using quantitative arguments.
+Theorems~\ref{thm:recurrence} and~\ref{thm:linear} are proved in Section~\ref{sec:8D} and~\ref{sec:highD} respectively, using quantitative arguments.
 A \notion{vertex-transitive graph} is a graph such that given any two vertices, there exists a graph automorphism mapping one vertex to the other (see Section~\ref{subsec:transitive}).
-Theorem~\ref{thm:recurrence} can be extended to all vertex-transitive graphs whose volume growth is at least $r \mapsto r^8$, while the argument for Theorem~\ref{thm:linear} works for unimodular vertex-transitive graphs whose volume growth is at least $r \mapsto r^9$ (see Section~\ref{subsec:transitive} for background on unimodular graphs).
+Theorem~\ref{thm:recurrence} can be extended to all vertex-transitive graphs whose volume growth is at least $r \mapsto r^8$, while the argument for Theorem~\ref{thm:linear} works for unimodular vertex-transitive graphs whose volume growth is at least $r \mapsto r^9$ (see the definition of unimodular preceding Theorem~\ref{thm:linear1}).

 On the other hand, Theorem~\ref{thm:resample-Z} is a corollary of the following set of general results, which will be proved in Section~\ref{sec:resample} by qualitative arguments. \begin{theorem} For any locally finite, infinite, connected graph $G$, we have